Notes on “Army of None” by Paul Scharre (Book Review)

 No robots allowed

 Apparently, programming the AI according to the three laws of robotics is a big challenge as their definition is too abstract and ambiguous.
 Moreover, how can we be sure that truly self-cautious computer intelligence will understand the rules the same way humans do and will agree to follow them?
 Homo Sapiens are born only with some basic instincts and no moral judgment at all.
-If babies are not brought up in society, they will be not so different from animals when grown up.
+If babies are not brought up in society, they will not be so different from animals when they grow up.
 So, educating an AI according to human values is something that we still need to explore.

-“Army of None” can be an eye-opener for those who believe in conspiracy and Skynet-like intelligent machines.
-Generic AI that can compete with the cognitive skills of the average man or woman is out of the reach for modern computers and is no threat to humankind in the foreseeing future.
+Army of None” can be an eye-opener for those who believe in conspiracy and Skynet-like intelligent machines.
+Generic AI that can compete with the cognitive skills of the average man or woman is out of the reach of modern computers and is no threat to humankind in the foreseen future.
 On the contrary, a design flaw or a glitch in the relatively primitive automation algorithms can easily turn any machinery into a runaway gun.
 So, embedding a kill switch in any autonomous weaponry is a must.

 I can definitely recommend this book to anyone as an introduction to modern warfare and the role of computers in military applications.